 So let’s get you fluent in fertility acronyms and abbreviations, and have you replying to questions like the following with confidence:

 What does CP stand for in pregnancy?

-CP stands for chemical pregnancy, an early pregnancy loss that occurs before or around five weeks.
+CP stands for chemical pregnancy (or bio-chemical pregnancy) – an early pregnancy loss that occurs before or around five weeks.